552020/CPP07/docs/en.subject.md

 • The second one is the length of the array.
 • The third one is a function that will be call on every element of the array.

 Turn in a main.cpp file that contains your tests.
 Provide enough code to generate a test executable.
 Your iter function template must work with any type of array.
 The third parameter can be an instantiated function template.

-7

-Chapter V
+## Chapter V

-Exercise 02: Array
+Exercise 02: **Array**
-Exercise : 02
-Array

 Turn-in directory : ex02/
 Files to turn in : Makefile, main.cpp, Array.{h, hpp}
 and optional file: Array.tpp